tstephen/knowprocess.com/wp-content/plugins/gallery-images/readme.txt

 == Changelog ==

+= 2.2.5 =
+* We've added a fix which will remove unnecessary cron jobs from website database.

+= 2.2.4 =
+* 1) We have fixed the bug because of which unlimited cron jobs have been created.
+* 2) We have added the codes which are removing that cron jobs from the plugin/

+= 2.2.2 =
+* We had to make an update because multiple users reported in forum a CSS conflict with older versions of WordPress.

+= 2.2.1 =
+* 1) We have added 3 new effects to galleries.
+* 2) We have added album functionality supporting 8 adanced views and options.

 = 2.2.0 =
 * 1) Fixed the issue in Content Slider where after clicking Ratings LikeDislike,Hearts options slider would stop.